anupgth/RFCM-PALM/README.md

 # RFCM-PALM
-RFCM-PALM: In-silico prediction of S-palmitoylation sites in the synaptic proteins
+ _In-silico_ prediction of S-palmitoylation sites in the synaptic proteins